conduits-xyz/conduits/dashboard/README.md

 > to suggest that the app uses the 'service'.
 I prefer 'api' because an app
 > may use different services.
 Also instructive is to read the differences
 > between [facade and service](https://stackoverflow.com/questions/15038324/are-the-roles-of-a-service-and-a-fa%c3%a7ade-similar#15079958)

+### Build

+The dashboard now uses [Vite](https://vitejs.dev/) to provide a fast development server and production build.
+Run `npm run dev` while developing and `npm run build` to create the optimized output.

 ### Application